asr/fotc/notes/atps/README-summary-proofs.txt

-* Metis might continue to run past the time limit, so for testing with Metis we should use the following commands:
+* Metis 2.3 (release 20120927) might continue to run past the time limit, so for testing with Metis we should use the following
+  commands:

 $ ulimit -S -t xxx
 $ run test